Most Singaporeans don't lose money buying an HDB flat… They lose money when they choose the wrong one.

 1. Check Your HDB Eligibility (Get Your HFE Letter First)

-Before you even start viewing flats, you must secure your HFE (HDB Flat Eligibility) letter.
+Before you even start viewing flats, secure your HFE (HDB Flat Eligibility) letter through HDB.

 The HFE letter determines three critical things: